paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-053-public-transportation.md

 **(c) Apportionments.—**

+(1) **In general.—** — Of the amounts made available or appropriated for each fiscal year pursuant to section 5338(a)(2)(F) to carry out this section—

+  (A) an amount equal to 5 percent shall be available to carry out paragraph (2); and

+  (B) 3 percent shall be available to carry out paragraph (3).

-(1) **Public transportation on indian reservations.—** — Of the amounts made available or appropriated for each fiscal year pursuant to section 5338(a)(2)(F) to carry out this paragraph, the following amounts shall be apportioned each fiscal year for grants to Indian tribes for any purpose eligible under this section, under such terms and conditions as may be established by the Secretary:
+(2) **Public transportation on indian reservations.—** — For each fiscal year, the amounts made available under paragraph (1)(A) shall be apportioned for grants to Indian tribes for any purpose eligible under this section, under such terms and conditions as may be established by the Secretary, of which—

-  (A) $5,000,000 for each fiscal year shall be distributed on a competitive basis by the Secretary.
+  (A) 20 percent shall be distributed by the Secretary on a competitive basis; and

-  (B) $30,000,000 for each fiscal year shall be apportioned as formula grants, as provided in subsection (j).
+  (B) 80 percent shall be apportioned as formula grants as provided in subsection (j).

-(2) **Appalachian development public transportation assistance program.—**
+(3) **Appalachian development public transportation assistance program.—**

   (A) *Definitions.—* — In this paragraph—